apache/hertzbeat/home/docs/help/issue.md

 ### Docker Deployment common issues

 1. **MYSQL, TDENGINE and HertzBeat are deployed on the same host by Docker,HertzBeat use localhost or 127.0.0.1 connect to the database but fail**
 The problems lies in Docker container failed to visit and connect localhost port.
-Beacuse the docker default network mode is Bridge mode which can't access loacl machine through localhost.
+Because the docker default network mode is Bridge mode which can't access local machine through localhost.
 > Solution A：Configure application.yml.
 Change database connection address from localhost to external IP of the host machine.
 > Solution B：Use the Host network mode to start Docker, namely making Docker container and hosting share network. `docker run -d --network host .....`

 2. **According to the process deploy，visit http://ip:1157/ no interface**
-Please refer to the following points to troubleshoot issuess：
+Please refer to the following points to troubleshoot issues：
 > one：Whether the MySQL database and tdengine database as dependent services have been successfully started, whether the corresponding hertzbeat database has been created, and whether the SQL script has been executed.
 > two：Check whether dependent service, IP account and password configuration is correct in HertzBeat's configuration file `application.yml`.
 > > three：`docker logs hertzbeat` Check whether the container log has errors.
 If you haven't solved the issue, report it to the communication group or community.